martimesteves1/reddit-memes/CONTRIBUTING.md

 Now you are ready to start developing!
 Develop your code inside the `reddit-memes\reddit_memes` directory, and put any necessary tests in the `reddit-memes\tests` directory.
 Don't forget to add any extra dependencies with `uv add <package>` and to lock the dependencies file with `uv lock` afterwards.

 If you are working with VS Code, I also recommend selecting the newly created environment as the default interpreter.
 You can do this by pressing `Ctrl+Shift+P` and typing `Python: Select Interpreter`, then selecting the `reddit-memes` environment in the .venv directory.
-This way, everytime you open the integrated terminal, it will automatically activate the environment.
+This way, every time you open the integrated terminal, it will automatically activate the environment.

 ---